 7. Remove the Clog Using a Wet-vac

-While this procedure is only suitable for the most severe clogs if you chance to have one sitting around, utilizing a wet/dry vacuum to remove a clog can be highly successful.
+While this procedure is only suitable for the most severe clogs if you have a chance to have one sitting around, using a wet/dry vacuum to remove a toilet clog can be highly successful.

 Put on rubber gloves before you begin.
 After that, tie an old towel around the vacuum hose and insert it directly into the toilet drain to produce suction.

 Finally, switch on the vacuum while firmly holding the hose in place and wait for the clog to be vacuumed out.
 When you’re through, make sure to clean and sterilize the vacuum.
 This should not be attempted with a conventional vacuum.
 Only a wet-dry vacuum has the unique capability to remove a toilet clog.

 8. Take the DIY Approach

 You can use various home objects to help break up a toilet clog if you don’t have any other options.
 Straightening a wire to make a handmade plumbing snake is one of the most dependable DIY solutions to remove drain obstructions.